Talking about new and old obscure abstract games

 There was a Xiang Qi:

-Most of the initial posts about new games came from playtesting and discussions between João Pedro Neto and Bill Taylor.
-But even before Bill's death on July 2021, the blog had slowly shifted to the presentation of old and obscure board games.
-The blog will tend to avoid Chess variants and Mancala games, since there already exist specific sites for those.
+Most of the early posts about new games came from playtesting and discussions between João Pedro Neto and Bill Taylor.
+But even before Bill's passing on July 2021, the blog had gradually shifted its focus toward old and obscure two-player abstract board games.
+The blog will tend to avoid Chess variants, Mancala games, and Go Variants, as dedicated sites for those already exist.

 4 comments: